 “The refreshed gardens will provide much-needed outdoor classrooms to expand our collaborative efforts with area partners while they will also enhance our existing history and conservation curriculum,” said Suzanne Clary, president of the Board of Trustees of JHC.
 A virtual program about preserving Black history with Brent Leggs, executive director of the African American Cultural Heritage Action Fund of the National Trust for Historic Preservation, is just one example of the types of topics and speakers regularly hosted at the Jay Estate.
 Past speakers have included climate writer Tatiana Schlossberg, entomologist and wildlife ecologist Doug Tallamy, environmental journalist Andrew Revkin, and landscape ecologist Eric Sanderson.

-Phase I of the new gardens is slated to be completed by Fall 2021.
+Phase I of the new gardens is slated to be completed by Spring 2022.

 Learn more about other projects by Nelson Byrd Woltz here with this video “Listening to Land” produced jointly by Institute for Classical American Architecture (ICAA) and Classical American Homes Trust